A military officer saluting in uniform

 Similarly, lawyers, particularly those with expertise in military or international law, are in demand for roles within the Judge Advocate General’s (JAG) Corps.

-Chaplains, who provide spiritual support to service members, are another group eligible for age waivers, as their unique expertise cannot easily be replaced by general recruits.
+Chaplains, who provide spiritual support to service members, are another group eligible for age waivers, as general recruits cannot easily replace their expertise.

 Previous military experience also plays a significant role in age flexibility.